-MS-DNP students will be granted both the MS and DNP degrees upon completion of the program.
-In the MS-DNP program, students will be able to select from eight (8) different master’s degree specialties.
+MS to DNP students will be granted the MS and the DNP degrees upon completion of each individual program.
+In the MS to DNP program, students will be able to select from eight (8) different master’s degree specialties, five of which include an interdisciplinary urban underserved (CU-UNITE) track.
 Past course work to be applied toward the degree will be evaluated on a case by case basis.
 The specific courses required for each MS option can be viewed on the specialty pages.
 The courses for the DNP degree can be viewed on the DNP program information page.

-The adult clinical nurse specialist (CNS) option prepares nurses to become evidence-based and theory-guided advanced practice nurses providing quality care to acutely and critically ill patients, medical-surgical patients, and older adults
+The adult gerontological clinical nurse specialist (CNS) option prepares nurses to become evidence-based and theory-guided advanced practice nurses providing quality care to acutely and critically ill patients, medical-surgical patients and older adults.

 Family nurse practitioners provide primary care to infants, children, adults and geriatric patients.
 Entry into practice as a primary care nurse practitioner demands educational preparation at a minimum of a master’s degree in nursing.